spryker/spryker-docs/docs/sdk/dev/spryker-sdk.md

 ## Getting started

-To get an overview on the available capabilities of the Spryker SDK please run **spryker-sdk list**.
+To get an overview on the available capabilities of the Spryker SDK, run **spryker-sdk list**.

 Any task can be executed by running **spryker-sdk \<task-id\>** from project root folder.
 Using **bin/console spryker-sdk \<task-id\> -h** will give a description on what options can be passed into the task.